 \section{Conclusions}

-As an emerging field in artificial intelligence, SNNs have gained more and more attentions and is arousing the wave of neuromorphic computing~\cite{maass1997networks, ghosh2009spiking, tavanaei2019deep, yang2019dashnet, kim2020spiking, lobov2020spatial, bing2018survey, nichols2012biologically}.
-There is a broad consensus that the development of highly efficient SNN models should adequately learn from brain mechanisms~\cite{cheng2020lisnn, pei2019towards, liu2018event, nichols2012biologically}.
+As an emerging field in artificial intelligence, SNNs have attracted increasing attention and promoted neuromorphic computing in recent years~\cite{maass1997networks, ghosh2009spiking, tavanaei2019deep, kim2020spiking, rast2018behavioral, bing2018survey}.
+There is a broad consensus that the development of highly efficient SNN models should adequately learn from brain mechanisms~\cite{cheng2020lisnn, pei2019towards, hong2019training}.
 Visual attention is essential for human perception~\cite{carrasco2011visual, lamme2003visual}.
-Recently, a few studies devoted to introduce attention mechanisms into SNNs to extract important information in spatial, temporal and channel dimensions separately~\cite{yao2021temporal, kundu2021spike, liu2022event, liu2022general}, but none of them considered to comprehensively use the information from all dimensions together.
-In this work, we designed a friendly plug-and-play SCTFA module for SNNs by borrowing the idea from the predictive remapping of attentions~\cite{melcher2007predictive, rolfs2011predictive, mathot2010evidence, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}.
-Unlike other attention mechanisms inserted in previous SNN models, the main novelty of our approach allows SNNs to make full use of historical spatial-channel information accumulated in the temporal domain to efficiently predict current attention regions.
-Through experiments, we identified that the SCTFA-SNN model not only achieves higher accuracy than other two SNN models with the degenerated spatial-temporal-fused or channel-temporal-fused attention modules, but also shows the competitive performance with existing SOTA results on various event stream datasets.
-In addition, our analysis also showed that our SCTFA-SNN model exhibits excellent robustness and stability under different conditions, despite increasing a certain degree of complexity and inference time.
+Recently, a few studies devoted to introduce attention mechanisms into SNNs to extract important information in spatial, temporal and channel dimensions separately~\cite{yao2021temporal, kundu2021spike, liu2022event, liu2022general}, but almost none of them have considered to comprehensively combine the information from all dimensions together.
+In this work, we designed a friendly plug-and-play SCTFA module for SNNs based on the idea of the predictive attentional remapping~\cite{melcher2007predictive, rolfs2011predictive, mathot2010evidence, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}.
+In contrast to other attention mechanisms that have been inserted in previous SNN models, the main novelty of our approach is that the proposed SCTFA module allows SNNs to make full use of historical spatial-channel information accumulated in the temporal domain to efficiently predict current attention regions.
+Through experiments, we identified that the SCTFA-SNN model not only achieves higher accuracy than two other SNN models with degenerated spatial-temporal-fused and channel-temporal-fused attention modules, but also shows the competitive performance with existing SOTA models on various event stream datasets.
+In addition, our analysis showed that our SCTFA-SNN model exhibits excellent robustness and stability under different conditions, despite increasing a certain degree of complexity and inference time.